atimpone/aws-foundation-journey/README.md

 <img src="images/foundation.png" alt="Cloud Foundation" width="900"/>

-# Value of "Development" Environments
+# Value of Development Environments

 The first guide in this series helps your organization establish an initial foundation and a set of development environments.
 If your organization mainly focuses on integrating commercial off the shelf (COTS) software products and Software as a Service (SaaS) offerings and doesn't have teams developing custom applications, your organization will still benefit from establishing development environments in AWS.